 Dr. Jill M. Sullivan is an Associate Professor of Music Education in the School of Music, which is part of the Herberger Institute for Design and the Arts at Arizona State University, Tempe.
 She teaches undergraduate instrumental methods, master’s-level courses in assessment and measurement, instrumental literature and pedagogy, introduction to research, and psychology of music, as well as doctoral-level classes in historical and quantitative research methods.
 Prior to working at ASU, she held a music education position at the University of Oklahoma, taught applied clarinet at Augustana College in Rock Island, Illinois, and was a band teacher at Sequoyah Middle School in Broken Arrow, Oklahoma.
 Dr. Sullivan has experience teaching band to elementary, middle level, and high school students.
 At Sequoyah Middle School, she started 200 beginning band students each year, and the entire program included over 400 band students.
 In addition, Dr. Sullivan started a New Horizons Band for senior adults at the University of Oklahoma.

 Her research agenda includes historical publications pertaining to 19th- and 20th-century women’s bands, and quantitative preservice and in-service music teacher investigations.
 Dr. Sullivan has published in the following music journals: Ala Breve, American Music, Bulletin of the Council for Research in Music Education, Contributions to Music Education, Journal of Band Research, Journal of Historical Research in Music Education, Journal of Music Therapy, Journal of Research in Music Education, Research and Issues in Music Education, and Teaching Music.
-Dr. Sullivan has published in eight state music educators publications–Alabama, Arizona, Iowa, Kansas, Minnesota, Utah, Virginia, and Washington.
+Dr. Sullivan has published in several state music educators publications–Alabama, Arizona, Iowa, Kansas, Kentucky, Minnesota, Utah, Virginia, and Washington.
 In September 2011, she published the book Bands of Sisters: U.S. Women’s Military Bands during World War II as part of the Scarecrow Press/Rowman & Littlefield series American Wind Bands.
 Dr. Sullivan wrote eight biographical entries for the recently published second edition The Grove Dictionary of American Music (AmeriGroveII) published by Oxford University Press.

 In 2015, Dr. Sullivan accepted another book contract with Rowman & Littlefield Publishers for her co-authored edited collection: Women’s Bands in America: Performing Music and Gender.
 Dr. Sullivan completed the book and it was published December 15, 2016.
 She also completed a coauthored national survey study on the assessment practices of music-teacher educators.
 Also in 2015, in the spring, Dr. Sullivan and her graduate Assessment and Measurement class took on the service project of writing the first draft of the NAfME Model Cornerstone Assessments (MCAs) for harmonizing instruments.
 Dr. Sullivan and her spring assessment classes have partnered with the Arizona Department of Education, Rosie’s House, and music teachers and school districts throughout Arizona to help develop reliable and valid tools to measure authentic student growth and inform teacher evaluation.
 Dr. Sullivan gives in-service workshops on creating formative and summative authentic music assessments to measure student learning and growth in three domains—cognitive, psychomotor, and affective–and measuring four artistic processes–creating, performing, responding, connecting.